nsrivast/tree-range-viz/README.md

 ### <a name="data"></a>Data Acquisition and Parsing
 This step involved downloading all 678 tree range shapefiles and the thousands of location shapefiles, converting them to GeoJSON format, and checking a few visually to make sure the converted GeoJSON regions were sensible.

 I included in this repository the converted location GeoJSON files for states and counties, and for towns in 7 northeast states.
-I also included the raw data for only the first 10 tree species alphabetically.
-All of this can be found in the [data folder] (/data).
+I also included the raw data for only the first 10 tree species alphabetically due to file size.
+All of these can be found in the [data folder] (/data).

 ### <a name="intersection"></a>Intersection Calculations